RurikV/ajasta-app/README.md

 # Ajasta App

-Modern appointment booking and resource scheduling platform.
-This monorepo contains the backend API (Spring Boot), the frontend (React served by Nginx), and all infrastructure needed to run locally with Docker Compose or on a cloud VM.
+Ajasta App is a modern appointment booking and resource scheduling platform.

-The goal is to provide an end‑to‑end setup: from development and testing on your laptop to one‑command provisioning and deployment to a virtual machine.
+This monorepo includes a Spring Boot backend, a React frontend served by Nginx, and infrastructure to run locally with Docker Compose or deploy to a cloud VM in one command.

 ## Why Ajasta?